HanYangCoder/PHP-practice-repo/README.md

 I will be making some PHP scripts and programs here that I read online and try to experiment on its different abilities.

+### PS
+Please bear with this repo, I'm trying to test my git connection, sorry in advance for the blank commits!